cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

 ## Conclusion

 Use the [example code given at the beginning of this blog post](#example-code) to guide you through the the core `fresh-testing-library` concepts introduced above.
+There are over two dozen test files for you to peruse in those three repos.

 Also be aware that `fresh-testing-library` has not yet released version 1.0, so it will continue to evolve to include more features and bug fixes.
-In addition, I know by first-hand experience that the `fresh-testing-library` author is very responsive to questions and bug reports.
+In addition, I know by first-hand experience that the `fresh-testing-library` author is very responsive to issues submitted to the library's repo.

+Finally, since the component testing feature of `fresh-testing-library` wraps the Preact Testing Library, you need to be familiar with that [library's documentation](https://testing-library.com/docs/preact-testing-library/intro).
+It provides a guide to the full component testing API.

 ### Acknowledgements

-Special thanks goes to Yuki Tanaka (@uki00a) for answering my many questions and promptly fixing `fresh-testing-library` bug reports that I submitted.
+Special thanks goes to `fresh-testing-library` author Yuki Tanaka (@uki00a) for answering my many questions and promptly fixing bug reports that I submitted.